What is Activity Ratio?

 The majority of companies closely track their accounts receivable (A/R) and inventory trends; hence, these accounts are frequently used in the denominator of activity ratios.

-While there are numerous variations of activity ratios such as the accounts receivable turnover ratio and inventory turnover ratio, the shared purpose among each ratio is to determine how well a company can utilize its operating assets.
+While there are numerous variations of activity ratios such as the accounts receivable turnover ratio and inventory turnover ratio, the shared purpose of each ratio is to determine how well a company can utilize its operating assets.

 An improvement in activity ratios tends to correspond with higher profit margins, since more value is extracted from each asset.

-- Receivables Turnover Ratio — The number of times a typical customer that originally paid on credit (i.e. accounts receivable, or “A/R”) makes a cash payment in a specific period
+- Receivables Turnover Ratio: The number of times a typical customer that originally paid on credit (i.e. accounts receivable, or “A/R”) makes a cash payment in a specific period

-- Payables Turnover Ratio — The number of times a company pays off its due payments to suppliers/vendors (i.e. accounts payable, or “A/P”) in a specific period
+- Payables Turnover Ratio: The number of times a company pays off its due payments to suppliers/vendors (i.e. accounts payable, or “A/P”) in a specific period.

-Activity Ratios vs Profitability Ratios
+Activity Ratios vs. Profitability Ratios

 Both activity ratios and profitability ratios should be analyzed to determine a company’s financial health.

-Profitability ratios such as the gross margin and operating margin help depict a company’s overall ability to convert revenue into earnings after accounting for different costs/expenses.
+- Profitability Ratios: Profitability ratios such as the gross margin and operating margin help depict a company’s overall ability to convert revenue into earnings after accounting for different costs/expenses.

-In comparison, activity ratios measure a company’s ability to efficiently use its resources (i.e. assets) to generate profits, just on a more granular level (i.e. per asset).
+- Activity Ratios: In comparison, activity ratios measure a company’s ability to efficiently use its resources (i.e. assets) to generate profits, just on a more granular level (i.e. per asset).

-Activity Ratios Excel Template
+Activity Ratio Calculator – Excel Template

 As of Year 0, the financial assumptions to be used are shown below, with the year-over-year (YoY) growth assumptions to the right.